Royal Ballet of Cambodia: Floral adornments

+The neang (female) role wears a rose, or another big flower, on her right side above her ear.
+A floral tassel of Plumeria obtusa or Plumeria rubra (a white variety) flower, called champei in Khmer, that hangs from jasmine strings is attached to the left side of her mokot.
+For the neay rong (male) role, it's reversed: a lone rose/flower is placed on the left above his ear while the floral tassel is attached to the right side of the male's mokot.

+An apsara also wears the flower tassel attached to the left side of her mokot and then a champei on the right side of her head, above her ear.
+She will sometimes wear multiple champeis as a cascade on the back of her hair.

+Yakkha may wear a flower above their right ear whereas monkeys wear none.

+Sometimes, dancers will wear jasmine garlands fit for the wrists.

 Repertoire

 According to The Cambridge Guide to Asian Theatre (1997), the Royal Ballet's repertoire contained approximately 40 dances and 60 dance dramas.
 Since the restoration of the Royal Ballet in the 1979, some of the old repertoire was recreated and several new dances were also created, most notably robam monosanhchettana by the late Chea Samy.
 As of recent years, new dance dramas have been created by the Royal Ballet, such as Apsara Mera.
 Sophiline Cheam Shapiro has also introduced new repertory to Khmer classical dance, although they are not part of the traditional royal repertoire and mainly have been performed in Western venues.
 Her works include dramas such as Samritechak, an adaptation of Shakespeare's Othello and Pamina Devi, an adaptation of Mozart's The Magic Flute.

 Dance dramas

 The repertoire of dance dramas (រឿង, roeung) consists of a myriad of stories, unlike the lakhon khol, which is limited only to the Ramayana.
 Many of the dance dramas have analogs in the lakhon nai dance genre of Thailand but do not share the same choreography or exact storyline.
 During the time of Queen Kossamak, several dance dramas were re-choreographed and shortened such as Roeung Preah Thong-Neang Neak; this drama, among others, would be recreated in 2003.

 The plots of many dance dramas often concern a male character who rescues a damsel in distress or destined love presented with obstacles.
 The traditional repertoire portrays mythology or traditional tales and may sometimes include religious concepts such as karma.